karthikbose/VoterList/README.md

 VoterList
 =========
-All is well..
+All Is Well..
 It's right time to start..